joergen7/cf-java/README.md

     RemoteWorkflow wf = new RemoteWorkflow( "\"Hello world.\";\n\n", "192.127.12.345" );

+If the interpreter service is not running or unreachable under the given IP address, the constructor throws a `ConnectException`.

+#### Querying the Workflow Object

 ## Resources

 - [cf_lang](https://github.com/joergen7/cf_lang).
 An Erlang-based web service implementing a Cuneiform interpreter.